artumino/NomaiExplorer/README.md

 </p>

 <p align="center">
-  An in-game explorer and a suite of debugging tools for <a href="https://docs.unity3d.com/Manual/IL2CPP.html">IL2CPP</a> and <b>Mono</b> Unity games, to aid with modding development.
+  An in-game explorer and a suite of debugging tools adapted for use with Outer Wilds Mod Loader.
 </p>
 <p align="center">
   <a href="../../releases/latest">